 - Forget and forgive the past: Though triggers may be all around, it is useful to remind yourself that the memories, experiences, and traumas are in the past.
 Sobriety offers an opportunity to create new memories and practice kindness with yourself.

-- Sobriety is always number one: whether it is the holidays or any other regular day, stay active in your recovery, and continue with your routines.
+- Sobriety is always number one: the holidays or any other regular day, stay active in your recovery and continue with your routines.

 - Consider going to rehab during the holidays: The holidays are filled with temptations and triggers, and research confirms that substance abuse ramps up over the holidays.